keysers0/ranger-seen/README.md

 ### Note
-You could also use ranger's inbuilt tags to achieve similair results that are only visible when using ranger. few examples of such keybinds
+You could also use ranger's inbuilt tags to achieve similair results`:bulkrename %s` that are only visible when using ranger. few examples of such keybinds

 Shortcut | Description